 Agile and Lean software development is a proven and effective model for software creation.
 Millions of software engineers understand and have seen the benefits of developing software in this way.
 Agile has advantages of increased collaboration, higher quality, and improved morale, to name a few.
-For people that are less technical, however, what does this mean to the business bottom line?
+For less technical people, however, what does this mean to the business bottom line?
 In the end, Agile leads to cost savings because of the principles that form its base.

-What are the key principles of Agile and Lean development?
+What are the fundamental principles of Agile and Lean development?
 Let’s cover them with relation back to the cost of software development.

 - Business Value / Eliminate Waste.
-A key element of the Agile manifesto is “Working software over comprehensive documentation.”
-Reams of documentation prior to development add cost without adding value.
+A vital element of the Agile Manifesto is “Working software over comprehensive documentation.”
+Reams of documentation before development add cost without adding value.
 Reams of documentation that never get used is waste.
 By focusing on business value with every activity, a development team decreases the risk of cost overruns and avoids costly activities that do not provide value.
-Aside: “Agile” doesn’t say don’t produce documentation – instead, produce “just enough” to meet the needs of your audience.
+Aside: “Agile” doesn’t say don’t produce documentation – instead, create “just enough” to meet the needs of your audience.

 - Quality Throughout.
 Agile encourages completing small batches of work.
 While “done” (for work) is subjective per team, Agile teams generally hold themselves to a high level of quality in 2-3 week iterations.
 This helps minimize technical debt.
-Technical debt is defined as technical issues that need to be fixed sooner rather than later, before they become larger and more significant, like financial debt accrues interest.
+Technical debt is defined as technical issues that need to be fixed sooner rather than later before they become more substantial and more significant like financial debt accrues interest.
 For example, a bug found now but not fixed until months later causes re-learning of the area of code where the bug lies and a large context switch for a developer, extending the time to diagnose and fix the defect adding cost to development.

 - Continuous Improvement.
-One of the most important Agile practices is a retrospective.
+One of the most essential Agile practices is a retrospective.
 Here, the team critically reflects on a recent duration of development and derives constructive actions to improve upon how it works.
-Effective retrospectives have a results- and cost-driven focus.
+Effective retrospectives are driven by results and cost.
 This activity leads to teams automating more operations that previously lead to human error and inefficient work, such as deployments and testing.
 Ultimately an organization may rely much less on rote manual tasks and much more on automation that runs on its own providing the biggest bang for the buck and effective delivery for a lean team.
-In addition, once deployments, for example, are automated, a move to cloud hosting can also save on both capital and operational expenditures.
+Also, once deployments, for example, are automated, a move to cloud hosting can also save on both capital and operational expenditures.
 Although this hosting and cost model is not attributed to Agile development, Agile helps enable it.